-Sophie is our Head of Content, meaning she gets to do lots of fun things with our blog and over on OxJournal.org, as well as being a friendly face in Oxford during the summer!
+Sophie is our Head of Content, running our blog and our marketing, as well as being a friendly face in Oxford during the summer!
 She studied English at UCL, and tutored English for a number of community initiatives alongside her studies.
 Sophie currently volunteers as a reading assistant with both Bookmark and Doorstep Library charities.
-She first joined the OSA team in the summer of 2019, and has been in her current role since 2021.
+She first joined the OSA team in the summer of 2019.

 Steph is responsible for looking after our students (and parents!) before, during and after their programmes with OSA, making sure they have the most memorable educational experience of their lives.
 She studied Communications in South Africa and has experience in higher education institutions.
 She is passionate about going above and beyond to ensure every student is well taken care of.
 Outside of work, Steph loves hiking and adventures – she is currently tackling her fear of the ocean and sharks.